seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/shortcuts.md

 # Shortcuts

-Shortcuts are the fastest way to perform actions on the Deluge.
+Shortcuts are the fastest way to execute actions on the Deluge.

-Examples of actions that can be performed using shortcuts include:
+Examples of actions that can be executed using shortcuts include:

 - Clearing notes and automation
 - Copy / pasting notes and automation